-Our fire hazard removal powers apply to land, but not to anything on or inside a building.
+Our fire hazard removal powers apply to anything on the land, but not to anything on or inside a building.
 Local councils have the authority to address fire risk related to buildings, such as hoarding.

-If it's urgent (an imminent threat) we can tell you, and immediately fix the problem ourselves in order to keep people and property safe.
+If it's urgent (an imminent danger) we can tell you, and immediately fix the problem ourselves in order to keep people and property safe.